ReaverShadow/Mu-boo-Cub-Mug/README.md

 # Mu-boo Cub Mug
 (Working Project Title - Fun cute spin alluding to work with LattePanda Mu)

-Minimalist Battery-powered and ~~USB4~~ OCuLink carrier board and enclosure for the LattePanda Mu compute module.
+Minimalist Battery-powered and ~~USB4~~ OCuLink carrier board and enclosure for the LattePanda Mu compute module, which is designed to host am x86 open-source router, and a traditional Desktop Enviroment, such as Windows.

 See the [Wiki](https://github.com/ReaverShadow/Mu-boo-Cub-Mug/wiki) for indepth view of the project, including hardware spec, planning, estimated timeline, and long-term roadmap.